-We believe all of our associates have the right to receive a competitive wage and we are committed to maintaining a pay and benefits philosophy that is marketbased and recognizes an associate's contributions so that we can attract and retain an engaged, talented team.
+We believe all of our associates have the right to receive a competitive wage and we are committed to maintaining a pay and benefits philosophy that is market-based and recognizes an associate's contributions so that we can attract and retain an engaged, talented team.
 Further, we believe in fostering a fair and inclusive work environment, one where all associates receive equitable pay for their contributions.
 Each year, we conduct a comprehensive pay equity/gap analysis to identify and address potential pay disparities between associates performing similar work in similar capacities.
 Our pay and benefits structure is designed to motivate, incentivize and reward our associates, at all levels of the organization, for their skill development, demonstration of our values and performance.
 While our programs vary by location, associate type and business, they generally include:

-Fina ncial • Competitive base pay, with additional incentive, supplemental, Tuition assistance program and/or recognition pay Paid internship • 401(k) retirement savings plans with Company match program Charitable gift matching program Life insuranceShort - and long-term disability insurance Comprehensive financial well-being programs and support, including and employer-sponsored personal emergency savings account with matching funds from the Company Н ealth Medical, dental and vision benefits Health savings account (HSA) and flexible savings account (FSA) contributions Supplemental health benefits On-site health and fitness centers Long-term care insurance On-site health screenings and vaccinations Whole-person well-being and rewards programs and platform Weekly paid well-being time • Incentives for engaging in well-being programs On-demand fitness classes, nutritional education through teaching kitchens, and digital coaching apps I life Paid time off, paid holidays, paid volunteer time off and jury duty pay Mental health support, including our robust Employee Assistance Program and Work-Life Services Adoption assistance Employee discount programs and services • Paid parental leave program (6 weeks) Helping hands program • Paid caregiver time off program (2 weeks) Transit services Nursing moms program with on-site lactation rooms Learning and d Development Diversity, equity, and inclusion training Access to degree and certification programs with tuition assistance Internal and external learning events
+Fina ncial • Competitive base pay, with additional incentive, supplemental, Tuition assistance programPaid internship and/or recognition pay • 401(k) retirement savings plans with Company match program Charitable gift matching program • Life insurance Comprehensive financial well-being programs and support, include and employer-sponsored personal emergency savings account witt matching funds from the Company Short - and long-term disability insurance indening failes from the company Hea lth Medical, dental and vision benefits Health savings account (HSA) and flexible savings account (FSA) contributions Supplemental health benefits • On-site health and fitness centers Long-term care insurance On-site health screenings and vaccinations Whole-person well-being and rewards programs and platform • Weekly paid well-being time • Incentives for engaging in well-being programs • On-demand fitness classes, nutritional education through teaching kitchens, and digital coaching apps Li fe • Paid time off, paid holidays, paid volunteer time off and jury duty pay Mental health support, including our robust Employee Assistance Program and Work-Life Services • Adoption assistance Employee discount programs and services • Paid parental leave program (6 weeks) Helping hands program • Paid caregiver time off program (2 weeks) Transit services Nursing moms program with on-site lactation rooms Learning and Development • Diversity, equity, and inclusion training Access to degree and certification programs with tuition assistance • Internal and external learning events